apache/arrow-experiments/http/get_indirect/README.md

 2. The client sends GET requests to each of those URIs and receives a response from each server containing an Arrow IPC stream of record batches (exactly as in the [simple GET examples](https://github.com/apache/arrow-experiments/tree/main/http/get_simple)).

 > [!IMPORTANT]
-> The structure of the JSON document in these examples is provided for example purposes only.
-Developers should use different JSON document structures in their applications.
+> The structure of the JSON document in these examples is an illustration, not a recommendation.
+Developers should use JSON document structures appropriate to the needs of their applications.